 Hot Season (March to May)

-The hot season in Thailand typically lasts from March to May, with temperatures often exceeding 35°C (95°F).
-In some areas, particularly in central and northeastern Thailand, temperatures can soar above 40°C (104°F).
 Humidity levels are also high, making the heat feel even more intense.
 The hottest areas include Bangkok, Ayutthaya, and the Isan region, while coastal regions and mountainous areas tend to experience slightly cooler conditions due to ocean breezes and higher altitudes.

 During this season, it is essential to take precautions to stay cool and hydrated.
 Wearing lightweight, breathable clothing, using sun protection such as hats and sunscreen, and drinking plenty of water can help mitigate the effects of extreme heat.
 Many people seek refuge in air-conditioned spaces, such as shopping malls, hotels, and cafes.
 Popular travel destinations include Thailand’s islands and beach resorts, where ocean breezes provide some relief from the scorching temperatures.